-Best of all, the brand has built a strong online community with the help of its ambassadors, called #TheFineCrew, who help create stunning content featuring Mejuri’s stunning pieces.
-Mejuri then repurposes their content to a dedicated Pinterest board to target those who have a similar aesthetic.
-Each Pin is linked to the product captured in the image, allowing the brand to easily drive Pinterest users to its website.
+Best of all, the brand has built a robust online community with the help of its ambassadors, called #TheFineCrew, who help create stunning content featuring Mejuri’s gorgeous pieces.
+Mejuri then repurposes its content to a dedicated Pinterest board to target those with a similar aesthetic.
+Each Pin is linked to the product captured in the image, allowing the brand to drive Pinterest users to its website quickly.

 And clearly, they’re doing it right.
-By curating share-worthy content on their Pinterest page, Mejuri has earned more than 10 million monthly views and over 47,000 followers on the platform.
+By curating share-worthy content on their Pinterest page, Mejuri has earned over 10 million monthly views and over 47,000 followers.

 Test and Invest

-Whether you’re trying out different channels or building an ambassador program, take inspiration from these 5 brands to test out new ideas this year.
+Whether trying out different channels or building an ambassador program, take inspiration from these five brands to test new ideas this year.
 Then, measure and re-invest in the most successful strategies.